sagemath/sagewiki_to_gh-2022-10-10/SageJournal.md

 == Organization ==
 Before releasing the first volume, we need:

- * articles - submission invitation will be posted on sage-devel
+ * articles - submission invitation will be posted on sage-devel, in general continuous submissions
+ * editor board
  * layout, development of stylefile
   * stylefile to cover everything
   * example article, to show how to typeset title, author, subtitle, included graphics, source code (latex listing package, references to line numbers, ...) and including links (clickable pdf links)
  * infrastructure - managing submissions, reviews, errors ... and after a release, a sage-trac component "journal" where someone could post an error, correct it, and post an erratum (published pdf is updated + a note on the website)
  * possible workflow:
   1. tell editor about your article idea: topic/short introduction, via email, editor sends feedback that he got it.
-  1. editor says yes or no, maybe discussion on IRC
+  1. editor says yes or no, avoid duplications (tell each other to be co-authors), maybe discussion on IRC
   1. write article using template, then submit to editor via email
   1. editor reads, sends feedback, maybe discussion in IRC
   1. editor sends article to others on the editor board - more eyes see more
   1. editor decides when to publish a volume, sends document internally to others to check it
   1. document is published on html, as pdf, with article title and author -- document sources are published in the sage repository (or only webserver?)
   1. if trac-issue mentions an error, editor uploads patched pdf and a small text file called "erratum" and updates sources in the repository

+== Links ==
+ * this reminds me a bit of Haskell's [http://www.haskell.org/haskellwiki/The_Monad.Reader The Monad Reader]. --DanDrake
+ * similar project is R's Newsletter [http://www.r-project.org/doc/Rnews/index.html R News]

 == Comments ==
- * this reminds me a bit of Haskell's [http://www.haskell.org/haskellwiki/The_Monad.Reader The Monad Reader]. --DanDrake
+write here general comments or edit errors above ...